irfanjesia/fun-pizza-front-end/README.md

 # 📃 Description
-This project is my submission for Dicoding Basic Web Programming Course.
+This project is my submission for Dicoding Web Programming Basics Course.
 I use media queries to customize layouts on various device screen sizes and also use javascript to add slider for the menu.

 Here are the criterias:
 - There are `<header>`, `<footer>`, `<main>`, `<article>`, and `<aside>` elements in the HTML file.